 Global Lounge Officer

 Bowen is a fourth-year International Relations major and Spanish minor.
 She grew up on the traditional, ancestral, and unceded territory of the Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations.
 She chose IR because it allows her to explore global topics from different disciplines.
 As the Global Lounge Officer, she is excited to deconstruct the idea of international development and to hold events to build a community for globally-minded students.

 Director of Public Relations

 Taylor is a 4th year student of the UBC Sciences Po Dual Degree Program.
-She completed her first BA with the Paris Institute of Political Science (Sciences Po) where she majored in Political Humanities.
-At UBC, she is studying International Relations with a minor in Gender, Race, Sexuality, and Social Justice (GRSJ).
-She is currently employed by the UBC Arts Co-op Program and is proud to serve as an editor of the GRSJ in-house journal as well as the Journal of International Affairs.
-She is a settler of color and second-generation immigrant on the stolen and ancestral lands of the Coast Salish, səl̓ilwətaɁɬ (Tsleil-Waututh), and šxʷməθkʷəy̓əmaɁɬ təməxʷ (Musqueam) peoples.
+She completed her first BA at Sciences Po where she majored in Political Humanities.
+At UBC, she is studying International Relations.
+She has worked with the Journalism, Writing, and Media Department as well as the UBC Arts Co-op Program and is proud to serve as an editor of the GRSJ in-house journal as well as the Journal of International Affairs.
+Her academic interests revolve around 19th and 20th century historiography and environmental policy.
+In her spare time, she reads fiction and drinks hot tea regardless of the temperature outside.

 Associate Director of Public